ant-design/x/docs/react/dangerously-api-key.en-US.md

 title: dangerouslyApiKey 说明
 ---

+Please read this carefully, as it is important!!!
 We provide the `dangerouslyApiKey` option in `useXAgent` and `XRequest`.
 Here is a detailed explanation of its risks.
-Please read this carefully, as it is important.

 ## Why is it dangerous?